qmk/qmk_firmware/keyboards/crkbd/keymaps/rpbaptist/readme.md

 ### UTIL

 Short for utility.
 This is accessed by pressing both `SYM` and `NAV` at the same time.
-It has a software `RESET` key, media keys, RGB control and switches main layer between Colemak and a gaming layer.
+It has a software `QK_BOOT` key, control for RGB and switching the main layer.
+More on the RGB below.

 ### NUMPAD"

 This gives access to a numpad on the right half with some additional symbols I find useful when using the numpad.
-It also contains dynamic macro's which I'm not really using tbh.
+The left half has media control.

 ### GAMING